2008 Parañaque shootout: Aftermath

-The PNP was criticized for their role in the deaths of the two civilians since it was determined that the bullets that struck them came from the guns of the SAF.
+The PNP was criticized for their role in the deaths of the civilians since it was determined that the bullets that struck the OFW came from their firearms.
 The head of the Internal Affairs Service of the PNP said, "We failed in our mission to protect the civilians.
 Because during the conduct of operation many civilian lives were lost."
 On July 29, 2009, it was reported that the Department of Justice (DOJ) had filed multiple murder charges against 29 policemen, including three generals, in connection with the shootout following the filing of a complaint-affidavit by Lilian de Vera, the wife of Jun De Vera.
 On January 11, 2010, the Commission on Human Rights recommended the filing of criminal and administrative charges against 26 of the policemen.

-In March, it was reported that after two witnesses had said De Vera and his daughter were not killed in the shootout, that policemen already had complete control of the area where the two were killed, the Department of Justice filed two counts of murder charges against 25 of the policemen.
+In March, two witnesses came forth stating De Vera and his daughter were not killed in the shootout, and that the policemen had already complete control of the area where the two were killed.
+The testimonies prompted the Department of Justice to file two counts of murder charges against 25 policemen.
 Eight policemen were eventually arrested for their role in the shootout: Chief Inspector Lawrence Cajipe, Chief Inspector Joel Mendoza, Inspector Gerardo Balacutan, Police Officers 3 Jolito Mamanao Jr. and Fernando Rey Gapuz, Police Officers 2 Eduardo Blanco and Edwin Santos, and PO1 Josil Rey Lucena.
 Seventeen SAF members were also arrested but exonerated in 2014.